Coronavirus – frequently asked questions for co-workers

 At the moment, LiU does not have established procedures or available technical solutions for secure electronic signatures, but work is ongoing in the Swedish higher education sector to develop these.
 This would make the process easier in distance mode.

 In this context, it is important to point out that our operations continue in distance mode.
-Thus, for example, the internal post system at LiU is functioning as normal.
+The forwarding of the internal post at LiU has been adapted to the distance mode.

 The regulations that apply in general for the management of incoming post are laid down by the decision Hantering av inkommande post – riktlinjer och rekommendationer (ref. no. LiU-2009-00697).